federgraph/fleetrace/README.md

 ## scoring lib

 This is the 'javascore compatible' scoring code.

 It implements the Racing Rules Of Sailing, Appendix A - Scoring.

 JavaScore always had an GPL license.
 I looked hard into the javascore project a long time ago, and ported some of the core scoring logic to Delphi and  C#.

-I do not want to reinvent the wheel, and I appriciate the work that was done in the javascore project as the original source.
+I do not want to reinvent the wheel, and I appreciate the work that was done in the javascore project as the original source for series scoring.

-Actually, the typescript code in project scoring was ported from Delphi.

 ## fleetrace lib

-This is the main portion of the code for the FR applications.
+This is the main portion of the code for the Angular FR applications.

 All code was ported to typescript from Delphi and/or C#.

-(I wrote the code.)
+(I wrote the Delphi code, the C# code, and now the typescript code.)

 ## fr-home lib